ClementVaugoyeau/IssFront/README.md

+# Dashboard of the International Space Station

+This project is developed using Angular version 14.
+It allows you to know which astronauts are currently on board the international space station, where the station is located above the Earth on a 2D map (using the Leaflet library), and on a 3D globe (using ThreeJS).

 # Tableau de bord fictif de la station spatiale internationale

 Ce projet est développé avec Angular version 14.
 Il permet de savoir quels atronautes sont à bord de la station en ce moment, ou se trouve la station au dessus de la terre sur une carte en 2D (library leaflet) et sur un globe en 3D (ThreeJS).